 Once, way back in time, I managed to qualify for Delta Silver Medallion for one year but that was long ago.
 Nowadays, I don’t chase status.
-It just doesn’t pay.
+It just doesn’t pay for us.

 The only thing that would put me ahead of anyone else on the plane for an upgrade was that I have the Gold Delta SkyMiles® Business Credit Card (This is my referral link – if you use it, I get a small kickback)

 Since this was an award ticket that cost us only 5,500 Skymiles each, I can’t imagine that what we paid for the ticket had anything to do with the upgrade.
 I did make sure to thank Delta for their generosity via their Twitter.